promotedai/ios-metrics-sdk/README.md

 1. gRPC (roadmap): A high-performance RPC framework used by many Google iOS apps.

 ## Availability
 Our client library is available via the following channels.
-Access to this library is currently private.
 You will receive instructions on how to integrate via the channel you choose.

 1. As a Swift Package.
 1. As a Cocoapod.
-1. As a framework.
+1. As an NPM package (React Native only).
+See [react-native-metrics](https://github.com/promotedai/react-native-metrics).

 ## Integration
 Your app controls the initialization and behavior of our client library through two main classes: